tedkuo1268/Udacity_Self_Driving_Cars/Project2_Advanced_Lane_Finding/README.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 After doing all the steps above, we can finally transform the lines we found back onto the road image, which is implemented in `draw_onto_road()`.
 To do this, I used the `cv2.getPerspectiveTransform()` function to get the **inverse** transformation matrix `Minv` by just swapping the source and destination points.
 Plugging in `Minv` and the lane in bird's-eye view to `cv2.warpPerspective()`, we will get an unwarped lan and can be overlaid on the road image.
-The result is shown in the following picure:
+The result is shown as the following picure:

 ![alt_text](/Project2_Advanced_Lane_Finding/output_images/test_img_output.jpg)